tylerjwoodfin/remindmail/README.md

 - Note: if `PiTasksCloudProviderPath` or `PiTasksCloudProvider` are missing or incorrect, tasks will not sync.

 # TasksGenerate.md
+- Place the "good" example in the `TasksGenerate.md example` section below in a file named `TasksGenerate.md`, to be placed in the same folder as Tasks.txt.
-Files in `TasksGenerate.md` (to be placed in the same folder as Tasks.txt), will be added to Tasks.txt according to the syntax below.
+- Tasks from the `TasksGenerate.md` file will be added to Tasks.txt according to the syntax below.
 This is very useful for automatically scheduling tasks.

-## Some Important Notes:
+## Some Important Notes
 - capitalization doesn't matter anywhere.
 Feel free to use "[d01]" or "[12-31]D" or "[wEd]".
 - % operators are based on Epoch Time, not a specific year/month.
 If you use "[M%5]", it adds *every 5 months*, not necessarily May or October.
 This is why offsets are necessary to "align" it properly.
 - See the other sections below to further understand the + operator

-# TasksGenerate.md example:
+# TasksGenerate.md examples

+## Good Example file
 ```
 [mon]     This task is added if today is Monday.
 [thu]     This task is added if today is Thursday.